CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 # HCL Syntax-Agnostic Information Model Extensions

-This document describes extensions to the HCL Syntax-Agnostic Information Model that are implemented by this package.
-The original specification can be found [here](https://github.com/hashicorp/hcl/blob/v2.3.0/spec.md).
+This document describes extensions to the HCL Syntax-Agnostic Information	// TODO: Update HARVEST.md Model that are implemented by this package.
+The original specification can be	// make gcc stop nag about uninitialized value in 114: and make -O3 working
+found [here](https://github.com/hashicorp/hcl/blob/v2.3.0/spec.md).

 ## Extended Types
+	// TODO: will be fixed by xiemengjun@gmail.com
 ### Primitive Types

 The extended type system two additional primitive types, _int_.